Miroslav gospel

 The oldest preserved Serbian Cyrillic manuscript

 The Miroslav Gospel is the oldest preserved Serbian Cyrillic manuscript.
-It was written in the last quarter of the 12th century for Miroslav, the ruler of Hum and the elder brother of Symeon Nemanja.
-Since its creation, the Miroslav Gospel has had the status of a Serbian relic.
-In all likelihood, this gospel used to be a sacred book used to perform the Divine Liturgy when the Hilandar Monastery was founded.
-In the next seven centuries, it was presented on solemn occasions, as the principal gospel.
-In 1896, the monks presented the Miroslav Gospel to King Alexander Obrenović, and since then, its fate has taken an unusual direction…
+It was written in the second half of the 12th century for Miroslav, the ruler of Hum and the elder brother of Simeon Nemanja.
+Since its creation, the manuscript has held the status of a masterpiece.
+Apparently, this Gospel used to be a sacred book used to perform the Divine Liturgy when the Hilandar Monastery was founded.
+During the following seven centuries, it was presented on solemn occasions, as the sovereign Evangelistary.
+In 1896, the monks presented the Miroslav Gospel to King Alexander I Obrenović, and since then, its fate has taken an unusual direction…

 Gold Edition